Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] A style of test-driven development focusing on user and system interactions.
 - [ ] A development style that accounts for leadership style among team members.
 - [ ] A way to organize Unit Tests based on class and method structures.
-- [ ] A technique for maintaining regression test harnesses.
+- [ ] A technique for maintaining Regression Test harnesses.

 _[⬆ Back to Top](#table-of-contents)_